thegangtechnology/exco/README.md

 ## TableEndCondition

 ### `all_blank`
-Evaluate to true of all columns are blank.
+Evaluate to true if all columns are blank.

 ### `max_row`
 Evaluate to true if the row number(start from 1) including the parsing row is greater than or